ZedrikCayne/gohorserace/README.md

 ZUNION
 ZUNIONSTORE

 It doesn't send the same error messages as a real redis server.
 The only bits of source I actually took from the real redis repo are the json files that describe the commands, and I used that to build the implementation classes.
+(And now a bunch of the HyperLogLog and Geo stuff because it's a little weird and I tried very much to keep up with anyone who wanted to set the hyper log as a string or mess with geo as a set, otherwise I would have done a few things differently)